arthg/Arthware.X937Parser/README.md

 If this project proves to be interesting in the wild then we can expand the functionality to parse other information out of X9.37 files, or whatever seems to be in demand.
 If this project proves to be crickets, then there won't be any expansion of functionality.

+MIT License
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.